stolostron/rhacm-docs/governance/config_policy_ctrl.md

   - A `namespace` selector that specifies which namespaces within the cluster that the policy is applied to.

   - A `remediationAction` specifies the remediation of your policy.
-The configuration policy controller can inform users, or automically enforce remediation.
-The parameter values are `inform` and `enforce`.
+The configuration policy controller can inform users of violations when you set the parameter to `inform`.
+When you set the parameter value to `enforce`, the controller validates that the defined object is in the policy.
+View the [Inform and enforce summary](#inform-and-enforce-summary).

   - A list of `templates`, such as `role-templates`, `object-templates`, and `policy-templates` within the policy that describes how a resource in Kubernetes might be defined, and whether it is allowed to exist.